Skip to main content

 Networking Happy Hour

 Join us for fun, food, and friendship at the Alumni Weekend Networking Reception!
-This lively gathering invites all UCSF alumni to connect, share stories, and celebrate their shared experiences.
-With live music, hors d'oeuvres, and an ambiance that blends UCSF’s history with the energy of today’s campus life, this reception is the perfect opportunity to make new connections and reconnect with old friends before joining the UCSF community at the San Francisco Giants baseball game.
+This lively gathering encourages all alumni to connect, share stories, and celebrate their shared experiences.
+With live music, hors d'oeuvres, and an ambiance that blends UCSF’s history with the energy of today’s campus life, this reception is the perfect opportunity to make new connections and reconnect with old friends before the San Francisco Giants baseball game.

 Community